 - Concerning Roth IRAs five years or older, tax-free and penalty-free withdrawal on earnings can occur after the age of 59 ½.

 - Withdrawals on earnings from Roth IRAs that are less than five years old are subject to both taxes and penalties.
 However, given a number of situations (listed below), it is possible to avoid a penalty, but not the taxes, on accounts less than five years old as long as any one (or more) of the conditions below is met.
-For accounts older than five years old, these same conditions apply, and result in only a tax if none of the conditions are met, or neither a tax nor a penalty if any one of the conditions is met.
+For accounts older than five years old, these same conditions apply and result in a tax only if none of the conditions are met, or neither a tax nor a penalty if any one of the conditions is met.

-- The account holder is 59 ½ or older
+- The account holder is 59 ½ or older.

-- The account holder becomes disabled
+- The account holder becomes disabled.

 - The money is being used